-There are several types of skin cancer, the most common being Basal Cell carcinoma.
-Basal Cell carcinoma most often occurs on the sun-exposed areas of the skin and may look like an open sore, reddish patch, or waxy growth with an elevated border and central indentation.
-Treatment of Basal Cell cancer includes: excisional surgery, electrosurgery, microscopically controlled surgery and radiation.
+There are several types of skin cancer, the most common being Basal Cell Carcinoma.
+This type most often occurs on the sun-exposed areas of the skin and may look like an open sore, reddish patch, or waxy growth with an elevated border and central indentation.
+Treatment of Basal Cell cancer includes excisional surgery, electrosurgery, microscopically controlled surgery, and radiation.

-The second most common type of skin cancer is Squamous Cell carcinoma.
-Squamous cell carcinoma also occurs most often on sun-exposed skin and may look like a scaly red patch with irregular borders, a wart-like growth, or an open sore.
+The second most common type of skin cancer is Squamous Cell Carcinoma.
+It also occurs most often on sun-exposed skin and may look like a scaly red patch with irregular borders, a wart-like growth, or an open sore.
 These cancers may bleed easily if bumped or disturbed.
-Treatments for this type of cancer include: excisional surgery, electrosurgery, radiation and microscopically controlled surgery.
+Treatments for this type of cancer include excisional surgery, electrosurgery, radiation, and microscopically controlled surgery.

 It is important to remember that avoiding sun exposure and tanning beds and wearing sunscreen with an SPF of 30 or higher can best prevent these types of skin cancer.

 There are five standard methods for the treatment of skin cancers.
 The two nonsurgical treatments are cryotherapy (deep freezing) and radiation therapy.
-The three surgical methods include simple excision, physical destruction (curettage with electrodesiccation) and Mohs micrographic surgery.
-Newer methods under investigation include photodynamic therapy and immunochemotherapy.
+Other methods include simple excision, physical destruction (curettage with electrodesiccation), and Mohs micrographic surgery.
+Newer techniques under investigation include photodynamic therapy and immunochemotherapy.

-The treatment of each skin cancer must be individualized, taking into consideration such factors as patient’s age, location of the cancer, type of cancer and whether or not the cancer has been treated previously.
+Treatment of each skin cancer must be individualized, taking into consideration such factors as patient’s age, the location of cancer, type of cancer, and whether or not cancer has been treated previously.
 In some instances, more than one type of therapy may be appropriate.
-But in most cases, only one or two are necessary for a particular skin cancer.
+But in most cases, only one or two are necessary for the particular type of skin cancer.

 After the removal of the visible portion of the tumor by excision or curettage (debulking), there are two basic steps to each Mohs Micrographic Surgery stage.
 First, a thin layer of tissue is surgically excised from the base of the site.
 This layer is generally only 1-2 mm larger than the clinical tumor.
 Next, this tissue is processed in a unique manner and examined underneath the microscope.

-On the microscopic slides, the entire bottom surface and outside edges of the tissue is examined.
-This tissue has been marked to orient top to bottom and left to right.
+On the microscopic slides, the entire bottom surface and outside edges of the tissue are examined.
+This issue has been marked to orient top to bottom and left to right.
 If any tumor is seen during the microscopic examination, its location is established, and a thin layer of additional tissue is excised from the involved area.
-The microscopic examination is then repeated.
-The entire process is repeated until no tumor is found.
+The process is repeated until no tumor is found.

-Mohs Micrographic Surgery allows for the selective removal of the skin cancer with the preservation of as much of the surrounding normal tissue as is possible.
-Because of this complete systematic microscopic search for the “roots” of the skin cancer.
-Mohs Micrographic Surgery offers the highest chance for complete removal of the cancer while sparing the normal tissue.
+Mohs Surgery in NYC allows for the selective removal of skin cancer with the preservation of as much of the surrounding normal tissue as is possible.
+Because of this complete systematic microscopic search for the “roots” of skin cancer.
+Mohs Micrographic Surgery offers the highest chance for complete removal of cancer while sparing the normal tissue.
 The cure rate for new skin cancers exceeds 97%.